Troubleshooting Guide

 Resolving Bandwidth Problems

-A 1 megabit connection is recommended, although it may work with connections as slow as 300 kbps (kilobits per second).
+A 1 megabit connection is recommended, although it may work with connections as slow as 500 kbps (kilobits per second).
 Bandwidth problems are often the responsibility of your ISP (Internet Service Provider) or network administrator.
-Before contacting your ISP, it is recommended to quit any programs that may be consuming bandwidth on your local network.
+Before contacting your ISP, we recommend to try quitting any programs that may be consuming bandwidth on your local network.